 If you're a craft-oriented person and/or have kids at home, there are plenty of tea crafts to keep you occupied and make something fun in the process.

 If you have a spare teacup, or perhaps a chipped one that you don't want to toss out, you can turn it into "floating teacup" art using Karen Caton's instructions for creating an optical illusion.
 If you have tea towels lying around, you can upcycle them into tote bags, accent pillows, or home decor using this guide from Your Home and Garden.

+To naturally dye Easter egg, see this fun how-to-guide from HGTV.
 Or, if you enjoy papercraft, this pretty paper teacup project from Clare Young is enjoyable for crafters of all ages.
 These are just some inspiration points to get you started.
 The number of projects you can do with tea and tea accessories is as unlimited as your imagination (or a little light Googling).

 4. Cooking with Tea

 Too few people realize what a versatile and flavorful kitchen ingredient tea can be.
 Aside from drinking it, we can also use it in baked goods, sauces, smoothies, cocktails and more.